Arbalest007/CPSC-449-Project-2/README.md

 # "How to initialize the databases & start the services"/"Example commands for methods"

 //====Commands in File "AnswerValidation.py"====
+Description: 'AnswerValidation.py' handles the database of possible answers and is responsible for
+              setting the color values of each letter for a user's given guess.

+              /checkAnswer/   - sets color values of letters for a given guess against the daily word /add-answer/    - adds a new possible answer to the database /remove-answer/ - removes an answer from the database

 1) /checkAnswer/
       The check answer command will call the "answerCheck()" function to initialize 3 empty